-At its core, having all these technological promises is great, if only the average user could navigate its complexity.

-The Chasm

-Having Web3 made up of highly modular, open source systems and infrastructure introduced new complexity and friction to its users.

-We refer to this friction as "The Chasm.".
+At its core, having all these technological promises is great - if only the average user could navigate its complexity.
+The Chasm With Web3 made up of highly modular, open source systems and infrastructure, it introduced new complexity and friction to its users.
+We refer to this friction as "The Chasm".

 Our base assumption is that the complexity introduced by decentralised systems in Web3 is significantly higher than the ability or the appetite of the average user to navigate.
 As a result, only technologically-savvy people or enthusiastic early adopters are able to adopt Web3 technology and bridge the gap.
 Exhibit 4 illustrates this key concept.
+EXHIBIT 4:

-The chasm based on users' ability to navigate complexity and the complexity associated with using the technology.
+The chasm based on users' ability to navigate complexity and the complexity associated with using the technology Source: Outlier Ventures

 In short, the unlocked user functionality is the minimum of either the ability or appetite of the average user to navigate complexity or the complexity as a result of innovation.
 Let's unpack this a little more and go stage by stage...

-During this period, the web (frontend) was simple, offering limited functionality.

-Web2 Chasm

-As the internet and web became more functional in coordinating socio-economic activity, their complexity grew, creating a gap where the web became too difficult for the average user to navigate.

-→ If left unchanged, the web with its new features would be usable.

-The rise of centralised platforms simplified much of this complexity, but at the expense of flexibility and control.
-These platforms bundle experiences into standardised apps, offering a one-size-fits-all approach to user preferences while abstracting away complexity.

-→ The web became usable once again.
+Web1 During this period, the web (frontend) was simple, offering limited functionality.
+Web2 Chasm As the internet and web became more functional in coordinating socio-economic activity, their complexity grew, creating a gap where the web became too difficult for the average user to navigate. → If left unchanged, the web with its new features would be unusable.
+Web2 The rise of centralised platforms simplified much of this complexity, but at the expense of flexibility and control.
+These platforms bundle experiences into standardised apps, offering a one-size-fits-all approach to user preferences while abstracting away complexity. → The web became usable once again.

-Web3 Chasm

-As we move away from the platform economy toward a more decentralised, modular web, the complexity that was previously abstracted by Web2 platforms is reintroduced, making the entire stack more difficult to use.

-→ If left unchanged, the web with its new features would be usable.

-The question today is how can Web3 reduce its complexity to make it usable while preserving its decentralised and modular architecture.
+Web3 Chasm As we move away from the platform economy toward a more decentralised, modular web, the complexity that was previously abstracted by Web2 platforms is reintroduced, making the entire stack more difficult to use. → If left unchanged, the web with its new features would be unusable.
+Web3 The question today is how can Web3 reduce its complexity to make it usable while preserving its decentralised and modular architecture.
 Al seems to show a lot of potential to close the chasm...
-More below

-The (False) Web Trilemma

-An alternative way of looking at this is through what we call "The False Web Trilemma".
+The (False) Web Trilemma An alternative way of looking at this is through what we call "The False Web Trilemma".
 While this may appear to be a valid trilemma within the current paradigm, we believe it is ultimately flawed because these factors are not inherently mutually exclusive.
-We expect it will be resolved through the introduction of Al and agentic systems as we transition toward the Post Web.

-So far, across Web1, 2 and 3 we believe there was a trilemma at play between decentralised control, functionality and usability (ie. the web), as shown in Exhibit 5.
+We expect it will be resolved through the introduction of Al and agentic systems as we transition toward The Post Web.
+So far, across Webl, 2 and 3, we believe there was a trilemma at play between decentralised control, functionality and usability (i.e., the web), as shown in Exhibit 5.
+EXHIBIT 5:

-The False Web Trilemma
+The False Web Trilemma Source: Outlier Ventures